-It is not hard to foresee our journey to discover geometry reconstruction would be blocked by two difficulties: \begin{itemize} \item It is a standard homework to calculate the minimal surface from the metric.
-Now that the CFT entanglement entropy is identified with the minimal surface, in order to get the geometry, one needs to extract the metric from the minimal surfaces, which looks forbidden. \item It is usually not hard to reduce a higher dimensional theory to a lower dimensional one after setting some limits or boundary conditions to eliminate extra degrees of freedom.
-However, since the CFT$_{d}$ entanglement entropy is identified with the minimal surface attached on the boundary of the dual $d+1$ dimensional geometry, in order to reconstruct the $d+1$ dimensional bulk geometry, we have to find some way to uniquely fix the extra degrees of freedom, namely the bulk geodesic when $d=2$. \end{itemize} In a previous work \cite{Wang:2017bym}, we proposed an approach to solve these two difficulties for $d=2$.
-It turns out there is a simple way to extract the metric from given geodesics, the minimal surfaces for $d=2$.
-Considering a single geodesic $x=x\left(\tau\right)$ , $\tau\in\left[0,t\right]$ which connects points $x$ and $x'$ on a manifold $M$, such that $x\left(0\right)=x$ and $x\left(t\right)=x^{\prime}$. $L(x,x')$ is the length of the geodesic.
-Then the metric proves to be
+We can easily foresee that our journey to discover geometry reconstruction is hindered by two difficulties: \begin{itemize} \item It is a standard homework to calculate the minimal surface from the metric.
+Now that the CFT EE is identified with the minimal surface, to obtain the geometry, we must extract the metric from the minimal surfaces, which appears to be forbidden. \item Reducing a higher dimensional theory to a lower dimensional one is often not difficult after setting some limits or boundary conditions to eliminate extra degrees of freedom.
+However, because the CFT$_{d}$ EE is identified with the minimal surface attached on the boundary of the dual $d+1$ dimensional geometry, to reconstruct the $d+1$ dimensional bulk geometry, we must determine a method to uniquely fix the extra degrees of freedom, namely, the bulk geodesic when $d=2$. \end{itemize} In a previous study \cite{Wang:2017bym}, we proposed an approach to solving these two difficulties for $d=2$.
+A simple method exists to extract the metric from given geodesics, the minimal surfaces for $d=2$.
+Let us consider a single geodesic $x=x\left(\tau\right)$ , $\tau\in\left[0,t\right]$ that connects points $x$ and $x'$ on manifold $M$, such that $x\left(0\right)=x$ and $x\left(t\right)=x^{\prime}$. $L(x,x')$ is the length of the geodesic.
+Thus, the metric proves to be

-For more details, one refers to a comprehensive review \cite{Poisson:2011nh}.
-As an illustration, noting that along a geodesic, the norm of the tangent vector $g_{ij}\dot{X}^{i}\dot{X}^{j}$ is constant.
-So for very small distance $t\to0$, we have
+For more details, a comprehensive review is provided in \cite{Poisson:2011nh}.
+As an illustration, noting that along a geodesic, the norm of the tangent vector $g_{ij}\dot{X}^{i}\dot{X}^{j}$ is constant; thus, for very small distance $t\to0$, we have